 Cutting in from the wings are the two main Inside Forwards that I will be using this season.
 At the start Tsygankov and Verbic look like somewhat similar players but upon closer examination some key differences emerge.
 While they are both build like dynamic, physical attacking wingers.
 Verbic has already reached most of his potential and as it stands will be used as more of a supporting left inside forward, while Tsygankov’s full potential will hopefully be unlocked in a more aggressive role on the right.
 His technical and physical attributes are already excellent for his age and with room to grow, he should be able to fill all my requirements.
 He also has one of the best personalities for an attacking player; perfectionist.
 Subs: Duelund, Bueno

 What I like to call the “Engine Room” of the tactic.
 The dynamic duo of Garmash and Sydorchuk will be doing an immense amount of running, pressing and getting in on the goal hopefully, so naturally they have to be the prototypical “posterboys” of any pressing system.
-They are relatively fast determined selfless players with loads of stamina and exemplary workrate who are comfortable both in attack and defense.
-Both are very gifted in this sense and I could not have asked for better players.
+They are both relatively fast, determined and selfless players with loads of stamina and workrate.
+They are comfortable both in attack and defense.
 As added benefit, they are also the undisputed leaders of the team, Garmash being our captain and Sydorchuk his vice-captain.
 Subs: Shepelyev, Andriyevskyi and Tche Tche

-The key attributes I look for in this pair, will be their great workrate, stamina, off the ball and positioning coupled to very good acceleration and pace.
+The key attributes I look for in this pair, are their great workrate, stamina, off the ball and positioning coupled to very good acceleration and pace.
 These will make them integral to our pressing and transition phase.

 WBs: Tche Tche/Morozyuk and Pivaric/Sidcley – the dynamic fullback duo and their subs.
 These two players are going to be doing as much running as Garmash/Sydorchuk, if not more.
 My system will require them to cover both ends of their respective flanks in defense and offense, therefore its good that they are very well rounded hard-working players capable of playing on the wing as well as in the midfield.
 As a further note Tche Tche is an immensely versatile young player, who can sub in midfield and attacking wing position as well, which will no doubt come in handy later in season when injuries and fatigue set in.